praveensh18/o9-solutions/README.md

-# Getting Started with Create React App
+# o9 Solutions home page

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 You’ll need to have Node >= 14 on your local development machine